rackerlabs/support-how-to/content/cloud-load-balancers/configure-a-health-monitor-in-cloud-load-balancers.md

           response against the body regex that you specify, so you should test accordingly.

-5. Click **Save Monitoring Settings** to apply your changes.
+6. Click **Save Monitoring Settings** to apply your changes.

 To debug the HTTP health monitoring, test the body regex against the IP address of the nodes that are being disabled.
 You can use the following cURL command to see what the health monitoring analyzes:

           $ curl -s -r 0-2048 https://YOUR_IP_ADDRESS | head -c 2048 | egrep "YOUR_REGULAR_EXPRESSION"

 ### Disable a health monitor

+Use the following steps to disable a health monitor:

 1. Click the gear icon next to the load balancer that you want to update, then select **Edit Health Monitoring**.
 2. In the health monitor form, click **Disable**.
 3. Click **Disable Health Monitor** to apply the change.